openstack/glance/doc/source/configuration/configuring.rst

   and requires that the filesystem containing ``image_cache_dir`` have access times tracked for all files (in other words, the noatime option CANNOT be set for that filesystem).
 In addition, ``user_xattr`` must be set on the filesystem's description line in fstab.
-Because of these requirements, the ``xattr`` cache driver is not available on Windows.

 ``image_cache_sqlite_db=DB_FILE``
   Optional.